allenporter/home-assistant-journal-assistant/README.md

-# home-assistant-journal-assistant
+# home-assistant-journal-asssistant

-Journal Assistant for Home Assistant
+A multi-modal notebook processor for a Bullet Journal